02-ahmed/mental-ai/README.md

 ## Contributing

-While this is a personal project and deployment access is restricted, we welcome code suggestions through issues and discussions!
-Here's how you can help:
+We welcome contributions!
+While deployment access is restricted to repository owners, you can contribute to the project following these steps:

+1. Fork the repository
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes
+4. Run tests and ensure the code lints: `npm run lint`
+5. Commit your changes: `git commit -m 'Add some feature'`
+6. Push to the branch: `git push origin feature/your-feature-name`
+7. Submit a pull request

+You can also:

-1. Open an issue to discuss proposed changes
+- Open issues to discuss proposed changes
-2. Submit bug reports or feature requests
+- Submit bug reports or feature requests
-3. Provide code suggestions through discussions
+- Provide code suggestions through discussions
-4. Share feedback on existing features
+- Share feedback on existing features

+Note: All pull requests will be reviewed by the repository owner before being merged and deployed.

 ### Development Guidelines